 Reducing your use of paper is often the easiest way to cut the impact of your printing.

 Use Print Preview before printing, to check the document looks how you want it.

-- Click on Start, Settings, Printers and Faxes.
+- Click on Start, Devices and Printers

 - Right-click on your printer and choose Printing Preferences.

 - Click the Finishing tab, and then tick the box that says Print on Both Sides.

 - Click OK.

 Please consult the owner of the printer, and your school technician or Local Computing Representative, on the use of duplex printing.

 In the libraries and IT rooms, the Multifunctional Printing and Photocopying Devices (MFDs) are set to print duplex as default.

 If you don't have a duplex printer and need multiple copies of the document, you could print single sided and duplex photocopy the document.

 Print only the pages you need within the document.
 For example, in Microsoft Office and Adobe Reader dialogue boxes, you can choose to print a range of pages or just the current page.